Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Psychtoolbox by checking out the Subversion repo to the specified local directory.

+  1. Skip this step and go directly to step 2 if you use Matlab R2014b or later.
-  1. Get the `subversion` package from your Linux distribution’s archive (i.e. `apt-get install subversion`, or `yum install subversion`, et al.).
+      Get the `subversion` package from your Linux distribution’s archive (i.e. `apt-get install subversion`, or `yum install subversion`, et al.).

   2. Start Octave or Matlab, `cd` into the folder that you saved the [`DownloadPsychtoolbox.m`][installer] script in, and run